atljeremy/JFDepthView/README.md

     // and the view you want it to be displayed within (self.view) [self.depthView presentViewController:self.topViewController inView:self.view];

-    // Optionally, if you don't care about rotation support, you can just ass in
+    // Optionally, if you don't care about rotation support, you can just pass in
     // the view you want to present (self.topViewController.view)
     // and the view you want it to be displayed within (self.view)
     // [self.depthView presentView:self.topViewController.view inView:self.view];